Our vision for reconciliation

 Launch celebrations

-Our 2021-2023 Reconciliation Plan was launched during Reconciliation Week 2022.
-While community launches have been postponed due to Covid, we are planning community consultations and events throughout our footprint.
+Our 2023–2025 Reconciliation Plan will be launched during Reconciliation Week 2024.
 If you would like to be involved, or kept informed of these events, or if you would like to join in on our community consultations, please contact [email protected]

 Ongoing consultations